jpmml/jpmml-mlflow/README.md

 The current flavors (eg. pickle, cloudpickle, ONNX) are **binary** and optimized for **machine execution**.
 They are clearly inadequate for model governance tasks.

-Adding PMML as an extra flavor alongside the default flavor(s) opens up models to **humans** and **AI agents** to tackle such **high-order problems**.
+Adding PMML as an extra flavor alongside the default flavor(s) opens up models to **humans** and **AI agents** to tackle **higher-order problems**.

 JPMML-MLflow is the bridge between the [Java PMML API](https://github.com/jpmml) ecosystem and [MLflow](https://mlflow.org/).
-It makes your Tabular ML models AI-ready.
+JPMML-MLflow makes your Tabular ML models AI-ready.

 # Features #

-JPMML-MLflow adds PMML flavor support to MLflow model artifacts.

 The Predictive Model Markup Language (PMML) is an XML-based industry standard for representing statistical and data mining models.
-PMML is first and foremost applicable to **structured data** workflows.
+PMML is first and foremost **applicable to structured data** workflows.
 Unstructured data workflows are much better served by other more DNN-oriented standards such as ONNX, PyTorch TorchScript or TensorFlow SavedModel.

 PMML is a single-file text-based representation, which makes it suitable for direct human and LLM consumption:

 * Interpretation and auditing.
 See the model inner structure at various abstraction levels.
 * Diffing.
-Perform structural comparisons between model versions.
+Perform structural and semantic comparisons between model versions.
 * AI data science insights.
 Ask your favourite LLM to review the model, and suggest workflow changes to steer it in desired directions (eg. more predictive, explainable, or resource efficient).

 PMML is equally suitable for execution.